 The Company Directors are responsible for compliance in their respective departments and for their supplier relationships.

 We encourage all our workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains, of the Company.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 Our whistleblowing procedure is designed to make it easy for individuals to make disclosures, without fear of retaliation.
+In addition, we work with a third party provide a ‘Whistle Blowing’ hotline which is available on a 24/7 basis.

 Recruitment and use of agency staff